ekollie/Escape/README.md

 # House Adventure Game!

 This is a CLI adventure game.
-The player mysteriously wakes up in a bedroom of a house.
+The player mysteriously wakes up in a kitchen of a house.
 Throughout the house, items and clues lead to the players escaping!

 ## Create